 Our Lady of Lourdes Catholic Multi Academy Trust Mission Statement

-We are a partnership of Catholic academies and our aim is to provide the very best Catholic education for all in our community and so improve life chances through spiritual, academic and social development.
+We are a partnership of Catholic schools.
+Our aim is to provide the very best Catholic education for all in our community and so improve life chances through spiritual, academic and social development.